 Description: AP Calculus is designed for students who have exhibited strong mathematical and problem-solving skills, particularly those with an interest in pursuing a college degree in a math-heavy field such as physics, engineering or the actuarial sciences.
 Calculus is the study of how functions change and accumulate.
 Calculus builds on, and formalizes the concepts learned in Precalculus and Trigonometry.
 Strong algebra skills provide the solid foundation needed for success in Calculus.
+The AP Calculus AB exam is composed of both calculator-required problems and calculator-restricted problems.
+As such, all students taking AP Calculus AB are required to have access to a graphing calculator.
+The course will be taught using a TI-84 graphing calculator.

 Special Notations: The course frequently uses the TI-84 graphing calculator to study the connections between the graphical, numeric and analytic representation of a function.
 Students with other graphing calculators may need to work independently in order to find how their particular graphing calculator does whatever was shown on the TI-84.
+It is recommended that students enrolled in AP courses take the AP Exam.
+Students who score a 3, 4, or 5 on the AP Calculus AB Exam may receive college credit for Calculus I by their respective college or university.
+Students should check with their prospective college for placement policy.